seyiadel/CRUD-PHP/README.md

 # CRUD-PHP
-Create, Retrieve, Update And Delete Operation with "pure" PHP (no framework)
+Create, Retrieve, Update And Delete Operation with "core" PHP (no framework)